dongjwOU/boot-camps/python/testing/Writing.md

     except TypeError:
         raise ValueError('The input is not a sequence e.g. a string or list')

-which raises a new exception, with a more meaningful message.
+which raises a new exception (`ValueError`), with a more meaningful message.
 If writing a complex application, our user interface could then present this to the user e.g. as a dialog box.

 Runtime tests don't test our functions behaviour or whether it's implemented correctly.
-So, we can add some tests,
+So, we can add some tests using a print statement:

+    def divide_it(x, y):
+       try:
+           out = x / y
+       except:
+           print '   Divide by zero!'
+           out = None
+       return out

     print "4 divided by 2 is ", divide_it(4,2)
     print "6 divided by 3 is ", divide_it(6,3)

 But we'd have to visually inspect the results to see they are as expected.
-So, let's have the computer do that for us and make our lives easier, and save us time in checking,
+So, let's have the computer do that for us and make our lives easier, and save us time in checking.
+We can use a Python statement `assert`:

     assert divide_it(4,2) == 2
     assert divide_it(6,3) == 2